Delhi · Phonics Guide

 UK/US phonics apps ₹400–₹1,200 Unlimited Yes No — misses Indian English errors

-ZigZu AI Reading Coach ₹208/month Unlimited Yes Yes — built for Indian English
+ZigZu AI Reading Coach Free to start Unlimited Yes Yes — built for Indian English

-The cost gap is significant: a private tutor in Delhi costs 14–38× more than ZigZu per month.
-But cost alone is not the deciding factor — frequency is.
-A child who practises reading aloud for 10 minutes every day builds fluency exponentially faster than one who attends one or two sessions per week.
+Whichever option you pick, the most important comparison is not cost but frequency.
+A child who practises reading aloud for 10 minutes every day builds fluency faster than one who attends a single longer weekly session.
 The right question is not "which is cheapest?" but "which option puts the most daily reading practice in front of my child?"

 What works